lloyd99901/lloyd99901/README.md

 <!--<p align="center">My strong areas are Programming, Music Production, and Content Creation.</p>-->

 ### Skills
-I've passed Computer Science and ICT subjects in both GCSE and A Level.
-I have experience in coding in the following languages:

 | Language | Proficency |
 | -------- | ---------- |